 Colby is a graduate of the UMaine School of Marine Sciences (B.S., 2016).
 She was certified as an Open Water Diver at UMaine in 2015 and earned her UMaine/AAUS Scientific Diver certification soon after.
-Colby served as the UMaine Scientific Diving intern and was certified as a PADI Divemaster in 2016, less than a year after her initial certification.
-She is a qualified drysuit and nitrox diver, and has served as the UMaine Scientific Diving Assistant since 2017.
+Colby served as the UMaine Scientific Diving intern and was certified as a PADI Divermaster in 2016, less than a year after her initial certification.
+She is a qualified drysuit and nitrox diver and has served as the UMaine Scientific Diving Assistant since 2017.
 In 2019, she became a DAN instructor and not long after that, in 2020, she obtained her Open Water Scuba Instructor certification which then allowed her to become an AAUS Scientific Diving Instructor.
-Since then, she has been the primary Instructor for the basic scuba and runs the field portion of the SMS324 Scientific diving class.
+Since then, she has been the primary Instructor for the basic scuba and runs the field portion of the SMS324 Scientific diving class until her most recent roll change to Diving Safety Officer in January of 2024.